 White traditionally represents the metal element.
 “White symbolises purity and innocence in Chinese culture.
 In line with feng shui, white cranes are often thought to fly high over dusty Chinese towns.
 The color also represents the epitome of Chinese beauty,” according to Mabel Kwong.

 The Chinese people associate white with mourning and funerals.
 Today, white is widely used in marketing consumer goods like mobile phones and watches.
 It is also popular when people look to buy cars.
-However, remember to not give someone a gift wrapped in white-colored paper.
+However, remember to not give someone a gift wrapped in white paper.

 Surprisingly, the water element is not represented by the color blue in China.
 Instead, black is associated with water and symbolizes destruction, disaster, sadness, suffering, evil, and cruelty.
 Wearing black during weddings is a strict no-no. Ancient Chinese had a higher respect for black.